projectpotos/potos-iso-builder/README.md

 docker-compose up # The container does stop after building the .iso image in /potos-images automatically.
 ```

-The time to generate the .iso image mainly depends on the internet speed, since an Ubuntu 22.04 image is downloaded and modified.
+The time to generate the .iso image mainly depends on your bandwith, since an Ubuntu 22.04 image is downloaded and modified.

 # Potos .iso installation